Can Anyone Be A Witness For A Will in Canada?

 The most traditional way of completing your Will is to do it with a lawyer.
 Seeing a lawyer mitigates the risk that your Will contains any mistakes or inaccuracies.
 But the cost of getting it done can be significant.
 If you ask a lawyer to do your POAs as well, you can expect to pay anywhere from a few hundred to a few thousand dollars.

-There are some situations where you’ll need to see an estate planning lawyer for legal advice.
-For example, if you’ve had multiple marriages, are in a complicated tax situation, or want to cut someone out of your Will.
+Seeing a lawyer is recommended if your Will is going to have some complexity.
+For example, if you’ve had multiple marriages, are in a complicated tax situation, or want to exclude an immediate family member from your Will.

 Using an online service

 For many of us, the high cost of hiring a lawyer keeps us from writing a Will altogether.
-But, on the other hand, if we write them ourselves we risk making mistakes, like accidentally promising to give more than we have.
+But, on the other hand, if we write them ourselves we risk making mistakes, or not accounting for everything.

-Writing a Will with an online service can be a good middle-ground.
-Services, like Epilogue, charge a flat fee much lower than what a lawyer would charge.
+Writing a Will with an online service can be a good fit for people with basic estate planning needs.
+Services, like Epilogue, charge a flat fee that is usually much lower than what a lawyer would charge.

 But less expensive doesn’t mean less comprehensive.
 A good online estate planning solution includes all the basic elements of a Will to help you properly take care of your loved ones.

 In the end, it’s up to you to choose how you want to do your estate planning.
 Whether it’s DIY, with a lawyer, or using an online service, the important thing is you complete these important legal documents.
-However you do it, just make sure your Will legally binding and get it properly witnessed.
+However you do it, just make sure your Will is legally binding and you follow the steps to get it properly witnessed.